VasuLab/rgfrosh/docs/guide.md

 ### Analysis

-The primary use case of PyRGFROSH is to calculate shock conditions for an experiment from the initial conditions and measured shock velocity with the [`FrozenShock`][rgfrosh.FrozenShock] class:
+The primary use case of `rgfrosh` is to calculate shock conditions for an experiment from the initial conditions and measured shock velocity with the [`FrozenShock`][rgfrosh.FrozenShock] class:

 ```py hl_lines="4"